GuillemCastro/git-get/README.md

 Currently, we depend on the fact that most version control hosts provide a way to access and download the raw files of a repository.
 On Github we can download a file by executing `wget https://raw.githubusercontent.com/user/project/branch/file`, on Bitbucket it's `wget https://bitbucket.org/user/project/raw/commit-hash/file` and on Gitlab `wget https://gitlab.com/user/project/raw/branch/file`.
 As you can see, there's no standard way to download a file, let alone a whole folder.

-Right now this is done by making an in-memory clone and copying the requested files.
+Right now git-get makes an in-memory clone and copies the requested files.
 This is not viable for very large repos.
 The objective is to be able to download files without having to do a full clone.

 ## Installing